Lambourn: Geography

 Lambourn covers most of the upper valley of the River Lambourn, a bourne in the chalk upland area of the Berkshire Downs.
 It is 13 mi northwest of Newbury, 11 mi southeast of Swindon, 7 mi southwest of Wantage, 7 mi north of Hungerford and 71 mi west of London (via B4000 and M4).
 Since the 1974 boundary changes, Lambourn has been the westernmost parish in Berkshire, bordering northeastern Wiltshire and southwestern Oxfordshire.
 Membury Services, on the site of RAF Membury, Membury transmitting station and the northeastern quarter of Membury Iron Age hillfort are in the southwest corner of the parish.

+The parish shares boundaries with the Berkshire parishes of East Garston and Hungerford, with the Wiltshire parishes of Chilton Foliat, Ramsbury and Baydon, and with the Oxfordshire parishes of Ashbury, Compton Beauchamp, Woolstone, Uffington, Kingston Lisle, Sparsholt, Childrey and Letcombe Bassett.

 Lambourn Downs

 They heard of the Great Barrows, and the green mounds, and the stone-rings upon the hills and in the hollows among the hills.
 Sheep were bleating in flocks.
 Green walls and white walls rose.
 There were fortresses on the heights.
 Kings of little kingdoms fought together, and the young Sun shone like fire on the red metal of their new and greedy swords.
 There was victory and defeat; and towers fell, fortresses were burned, and flames went up into the sky.
 Gold was piled on the biers of dead kings and queens; and mounds covered them, and the stone doors were shut; and the grass grew over all.
 Sheep walked for a while biting the grass, but soon the hills were empty again.